ibm-cloud-docs/power-iaas/architecture-private-cloud.md

 * **Colocation policies for virtual machines and volumes**: You can apply an affinity or anti-affinity policy to each virtual machine instance to control the server on which a new virtual machine is placed.
 You can build high availability infrastructure within a data center by using this feature.
 * **Volume snapshot and clone operations**: You can capture full, point-in-time copies of the virtual machines or data sets.
 You can create delta snapshots, volume clones, and restore your disks by using IBM FlashCopy feature on {{site.data.keyword.powerSys_notm}}.
 * **Entitled processor-to-virtual-processor ratio**: The core-to-virtual core ratio can be in the range of 1:1 to 1:20.
 For shared processors, fractional cores round up to the nearest whole number.
 For example, 1.25 cores equal 2 virtual cores.

+The create or update operations of a VSI fails even if the core-to-virtual core ratio of 1:20 is satisfied but the configured count of vCPU exceeds the maximum supported per-instance limit as defined by the system policy.
+{: note}

 ## Hardware and software specifications
 {: #hardware-software-specs-private-cloud}